staging and direction: Wiesław Ochman

 musical supervision: Tadeusz Serafin

-sets and costumes: Allan Rzepka
+sets: Allan Rzepka

 chorus master: Anna Tarnowska

 A square, in Seville.
 On the right, a door to the tobacco factory.
 At the back, a bridge.
 On the left, a guardhouse.

 A group of soldiers relax in the square, waiting for the changing of the guard and commenting on the passers-by ("Sur la place, chacun passe").
 Micaëla appears, seeking José.
 Moralès tells her that "José is not yet on duty" and invites her to wait with them.
 She declines, saying she will return later.
 José arrives with the new guard, who is greeted and imitated by a crowd of urchins ("Avec la garde montante").

 As the factory bell rings, the cigarette girls emerge and exchange banter with young men in the crowd ("La cloche a sonné").
 Carmen enters and sings her provocative habanera on the untameable nature of love ("L'amour est un oiseau rebelle").
 The men plead with her to choose a lover, and after some teasing she throws a flower to Don José, who thus far has been ignoring her but is now annoyed by her insolence.